 Albert Einstein was born in Ulm, Germany, on March 14, 1879.
 He changed the field of physics forever with his special and general theories of relativity, which revolutionized the scientific understanding of everything from space and time to gravity and energy.
 In 1999, Time magazine named him Person of the Century.

 Albert Einstein’s outstanding scientific understanding has made his name synonymous with genius.
 He is famous for his thought experiments and his views on the importance of imagination.
 Less well-known are his pacifist views, his passion for the civil rights movement and his spiritual ideas.
-Many Albert Einstein quotes reveal the inner workings of his mind on a range of subjects.
+Many quotes reveal the inner workings of Albert Einstein’s mind on a range of subjects.

-The following 8 Albert Einstein quotes will reveal the full extent of his genius and possibly change the way you think about the world.
+The following 8 quotes by Albert Einstein will reveal the full extent of his genius and possibly change the way you think about the world.